alaotach/kiki-player/docs/README.md

 ### Step 2 - Order the PCB from JLCPCB

-Go to [jlcpcb.com](https://jlcpcb.com) and upload your gerber zip.
+Go to jlcpcb and upload your gerber zip.

-Then enable **PCB Assembly** (PCBA), upload `Sample-BOM_JLCSMT.xlsx` as the BOM and `kiki-player-all-pos.csv` as the component placement file.
-JLCPCB will match your parts to their library and solder the SMD components for you.
-Confirm the parts in their viewer and place the order.
+Then enable PCBA and upload `Sample-BOM_JLCSMT.xlsx` as the BOM and `kiki-player-all-pos.csv` as the component placement file.
 ---

 ### Step 3 - Prepare the SD Card

-Format a MicroSD card as FAT32 and dump your MP3 files into it.
+Format a MicroSD card as FAT32 and dump MP3 files into it.

 ---

-### Step 4 - Solder the Through-Hole Parts
+### Step 4 - Solder the TH Parts

-JLCPCB assembly only handles SMD components.
-You'll need to solder through-hole parts yourself:

-- **J5** - 2-pin battery connector (PinHeader 2.54mm) - connects to LiPo
+- **J5** - 2-pin JST PH2.0 MALE Connector - connects to battery lipo
-- **LS1** - 2-pin speaker connector (PinHeader 2.54mm) - connects to speaker
+- **LS1** - 2-pin JST PH2.0 MALE Connector - connects to speaker
 - **J3** - 3.5mm audio jack
 ---